5 Ways to Increase Brand Awareness Before Sending the First Cold Email

-Even if the user doesn’t make the desired action (e.g., purchases the services or books a meeting), skimming through a page with relevant content will make your potential client more likely to remember at least something about your company.
+Make sure that your marketing collateral is unique and memorable even if the user doesn’t make the desired action (e.g., purchases the services or books a meeting), skimming through a page with relevant content will make your potential client more likely to remember at least something about your company.
 Seeing an email from you in a couple of days, or receiving a cold call, won’t be that surprising or bizarre anymore.

 Here, communication between teams plays a key role.
 If the marketing team knows that a new campaign begins tomorrow, they need to work it out with the sales team so they have time to process their job and not lose a single client.

-4. Stay Visible Online and Offline
+4. Stay visible online and offline.

 One of the most effective (and maybe most obvious) strategies of how to increase consumer awareness is to always be in the spotlight of events.
 Sure, this advice is sometimes easier said than done, but there are still ways to do it effectively (and cheaply).

-Here’s our CEO John Girard giving a speech at TedxSolanaBeach:
+Here’s our CEO John Girard giving a speech at Ted talk in Solana Beach:

 You can also go out into the real world, but here you’ll need to be even more creative and generally spend more money.
 Host a conference, become a sponsor of a sporting event (many large B2B companies choose this option to increase brand awareness), or even try OOH (out-of-home) ads if you can find the right way to do this.
-Even a banner on a metro can bring incredible results.

 We have to avoid becoming “brands with empty calories.”
 What’s the point of building an awesome brand persona or having a very creative advertising campaign if, in the end, you bring no value to your customers?